-The administratively approved "need to know" individuals charged with acting in the student's best interest, may be granted administrative approval to access student records.
+The administrative approved "need to know" individuals charged with acting in the student's best interest, may be granted approval to access student records.

-- All administrators at the West Penn Hospital School of Nursing have access to student records. - Financial aid records may be accessed by school administrators, financial-aid director, student accounts associate and those individuals with written administrative approval to carry out a specific purpose or project for the school.

-• Academic records may be accessed by school administration, the admissions secretary, registrar, and those individuals with written administrative approval to carry out a specific purpose or project for the school.
+- The Director and Assistant Director at the Western Pennsylvania Hospital School of Nursing have access to student records. - Financial aid records may be accessed by the Director, Assistant Director, Financial Aid director, Student Accounts Associate and those individuals with written administrative approval to carry out a specific purpose or project for the school. - Academic records may be accessed by the Director, Assistant Director, Admissions Coordinator, Administrative Coordinator, and those individuals with written administrative approval to carry out a specific purpose or project for the school.

-- 1. Student academic records are maintained by the Admissions Secretary and Registrar in locked files, in a locked office.
-The Admissions Secretary and Registrar maintain security and access of all admission, and educational records of West Penn Hospital School of Nursing students.
+- Student academic records are maintained by the Admissions Coordinator and Administrative Coordinator in locked files, in a locked office.
+The Admissions Coordinator and Administrative Coordinator maintain security and access of all admission, and educational records of Western Pennsylvania Hospital School of Nursing students.
 The student's financial aid record is maintained by the Financial Aid Director and Student Accounts Associate in locked files, in a locked office.
-Additionally, scans of many documents are secured on the School of Nursing shared drive, in a student file including student financial account information. - 2.
-Students at the West Penn Hospital School of Nursing are notified of their rights under FERPA when confirming enrollment to the program.
-At this time, students are asked to sign a FERPA waiver (refer to FERPA waiver attachment). - The signed waiver from each student is scanned to the student's individual academic file on the West Penn Hospital School of Nursing shared drive for the school. - 3.
-Students are notified of their rights under FERPA during new student orientation day and via the Student Handbook. - 4.
-Students at the West Penn Hospital School of Nursing have these basic rights under FERPA.
-Students have the right to: - Inspect and review their educational records - Right to limit disclosure of "personally identifiable information" known as directory information - Request to amend their educational record - File a complaint with the Department of Education concerning an alleged failure by the West Penn Hospital School of Nursing to comply with FERPA.
+Additionally, student admission, academic and financial aid documents are access secured on the School of Nursing shared drive and password protected in the student document portal, Campus Cafe. - 2.
+Students at the Western Pennsylvania Hospital School of Nursing are notified of their rights under FERPA when confirming enrollment to the program.
+At this time, students are asked to sign a FERPA waiver (refer to FERPA waiver attachment). - The signed waiver from each student is scanned to the student's individual academic file on the Western Pennsylvania Hospital School of Nursing shared drive and student document portal. - 3.
+Students at the School of Nursing are notified of their rights under FERPA during new student orientation day and via the Student Handbook. - 4.
+Students at the Western Pennsylvania Hospital School of Nursing have basic rights under FERPA.
+Students have the right to: - Inspect and review their educational records - Right to limit disclosure of "personally identifiable information" known as directory information - Request to amend their educational record - File a complaint with the Department of Education concerning an alleged failure by the Western Pennsylvania Hospital School of Nursing to comply with FERPA.
 FERPA concerns can be communicated to: